danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

-The only problem that bothers me a bit is that I cannot set the color of each pixel separately because I can only change the color on a by character granularity, but each character contains more pixels!
+The only problem that bothers me a bit is that I cannot set the color of each pixel separately because I can only change the color on a by character granularity, but each character can contain 8 pixels!
 This is particularly annoying for intersections because the intersecting lines could be of different colors.
 Unfortunately, I have no idea how to solve this.